asyncapi/glee/docs/functions.md

 Glee maps the `onHello` operation to the `functions/onHello.js` file.

-## Using Serverless functions as Glee functions
+## Using FaaS functions as Glee functions

-Glee can treat your Serverless function as its own by setting `operationId` to your function URL and customizing it with the `x-glee-invoke` extension:
+Glee can treat your FaaS function as its own by setting `operationId` to your function URL and customizing it with the `x-glee-invoke` extension:

 ```yaml
 channels: